 IBM's new MobileFirst application aims to help companies do just that -- if they are willing to pay IBM's premium price.

-MobileFirst pulls together 10 mobile companies IBM has acquired over the last four years, along with other existing products to help IT departments design and build customer-facing applications, deploy internal applications via the
+MobileFirst pulls together 10 mobile companies IBM has acquired over the last four years, along with other existing products to help IT departments design and build customer-facing applications, deploy internal applications via the IBM SmartCloud and manage mobile devices.

 "What IBM is doing is taking their strengths in certain markets around analytics, systems management, security, applications and infrastructure, and cobbling [them] together into a single brand," said Jack Gold, founder of J. Gold Associates, a consulting firm based in Northborough, Mass.